jarekratajski/badlam/README.md

 untyped lambda calculus in Java.
 Main goal is to create develop unintrusive display utility for Lambdas (SmartDisplay)).
+==
+There is strong guarantee that this software does not work.
+(because if undecidability).
+==
+Nevertheless, for some simple Lambdas it might be working.
+Please, refer to unit test for usage patterns.

 #Sample code
     Lambda trueLambda =